KaraAJC/kara-codes/_posts/2014-10-26-brain-flex-zone.md

 title: Brain Flex Zone
 date:  2014-10-26 09:55:30 -0500
 categories: DBC Cultural
-tags: Growth Mindset, fixed mindset, carol dwek, VARK, multi-modal, learning styles, #DBCThinkStyle
+tags: Growth-Mindset, fixed-mindset, "carol dwek", VARK, multi-modal, "learning styles"
 permalink: /dbc/brain-flex-zone
 ---
 ## How my Thinking and Learning Styles help my brain stay flexed

+`#DBCThinkStyle`

 Happen to know what your Learning style is?
 What about your Thinking style?
 As we close on Unit 1 of Phase Zero at Dev Bootcamp, I reflect on how these styles have helped me get to this point, and what actions I can take, knowing my strengths and weaknesses within these styles, to successfully tackle the next unit of work.